SecureAuthCorp/SAP-Dissection-plug-in-for-Wireshark/README.md

 can be built as a standalone plugin, or as part of Wireshark, and is compatible with version 3.6.

+A comprehensive guide of how to compile and install the dissector in Ubuntu and macOS has been published as a [blog post in SAP's community](https://blogs.sap.com/2022/06/12/wireshark-with-sap-dissectors-for-ubuntu-and-macos/).
+A more  brief guide is provided below.

 ### Installing on Linux ###

 #### As a standalone plugin ####